20 Rules Of Dating A Single Dad

 You and your partner may be sure that you’ll end up together but that doesn’t mean that you have to play mom to his kids.
 They already have a mother, even if she doesn’t live with them or is not involved in their everyday life.
 By trying to step into her shoes, you may be overstepping.

 In case, the single dad you are dating is a widower, the absence of a mother can be a sensitive issue for the children.
 You risk ruining your relationship with them if you come across as trying to take her place.
-On the other hand, if yours is a single mom dating a single dad situation, your children may not take too kindly to new siblings all of a sudden.
+The dynamics can become even more tricky if it’s a single mom and single dad dating situation, and you intend to blend your families somewhere down the line.
+Then, it becomes even more imperative that both you and your partner tread carefully and make an earnest effort to establish a rapport with the children.

 Related Reading: Divorce And Remarriage: I Need To Remarry For Myself, Not For My Son

-8. When you’re dating a single dad, try to be the kids’ friend instead
+8. Try to be his kids’ friend instead

 You are going to be in those kids’ lives by virtue of being their dad’s partner.
-The best approach for that, as well as an all-important tip for dating a single dad, is to cultivate an independent relationship with the kids.
-What could be a better way to do that than to become their friend and confidant!
+The best approach for that, as well as one of the most important tips for dating a single dad, is to cultivate an independent relationship with your potential stepchildren.
+What could be a better way to do that than to become their friend and confidant?

 9. Be receptive to his vulnerabilities

-A single dad spends a large part of his life in overdrive.
+A single father’s life can be overwhelming.
 Trying to provide for and nurture his children as best as he can.
 Underneath this got-it-all-together persona, he may be quietly suffering.
-Heartbreak from a failed relationship or loss of a partner, the exasperation of trying to do it all can get overwhelming for even the strongest person.
+Heartbreak from a failed relationship or loss of a partner, the exasperation of trying to do it all can get too much to handle even the strongest person.

 10. Take the lead in bed when dating a single dad